TNPL Pugalur: Transport

 The town is well connected by road and rail.
 By road, it is connected to other parts of the districts by Government and Private-run buses.
 Yet Karur continues to common place for passengers travelling to other parts of state and other states.
 By rail, it has Pugalur railway station (Code: PGR) falling under Salem division, where almost every passenger and express trains stop at the station for passengers travelling to Chennai, Trichy, Thanjavur, Madurai, Nagercoil, Bangalore, Mysore, Mangalore, Palakkad and Ernakulam.
 TNPL has its own team track diverting from the Trichy - Erode railway line which facilitates its freight services.

 The nearest airports are Tiruchirappalli (87 km) and Coimbatore (115 km).
 The nearest major railway junction is at Karur (13 km).

 Governance

 It is governed by the Directorate of Town panchayat which has A Chairperson, Vice-chair and 12 ward councillors.
 They are the elected representatives of the town.
 Elections are conducted every five years.

 Education

 The town Panchayat has three primary Tamil-medium schools, in Moolimangalam Moolimangalam, Masagoundanpudur and Kurukkapalayam.
 The most famous school in the town is TNPL Matriculation & Higher Secondary School, accredited with Five Star Status by Bharathidasan University, Trichy was established in 1984.
 The school is located within the TNPL Housing colony.
 Its students have entered the top medical and engineering colleges of the country.
 A grand Silver Jubilee celebration was celebrated on 19 December 2009.

-Banking

-The TNPL colony has the State Bank of India within the campus.
-ATMs is located just outside the housing colony are the State Bank of India and the Indian Overseas Bank.
-The branch offices and ATMs of the Bank of India, Karur Vysya Bank, Axis Bank, Indian Overseas Bank, IOB and Lakshmi Vilas Bank are located a few kilometres from the town.